Glasgow UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 What kind of traveller is Glasgow best for?

-Glasgow is best for Travellers who like independent shops, books, music, art, folklore, festivals, and memorable local texture.
-It fits travellers who want the destination to match their pace, not just a list of famous sights.
+Glasgow is best for travellers who like independent shops, books, music, art, folklore, festivals, and memorable local texture.
+It fits travellers who want the destination to match their pace and interests.

 How long should I spend in Glasgow?